 Please, check the Configure Kerberos-based SSO from Power BI service to on-premises data sources documentation for any further information.

-Once a data source is created for the Denodo Connector, you can refresh Power BI reports using the custom connector in the Power BI Service.
+Once a data source is created for the Denodo Connector, you can refresh Power BI reports.
+To publish a report on powerbi.com you will need to:

 Most of the limitations explained in this section apply only to the DirectQuery access mode, and make Power BI visualizations show an error like the following: